Aluminum beverage and steel "tin" food cans. Labels are fine, but containers should be rinsed. Place in Metal Recycling containers.

-We accept all appliances with metal parts, which include: stoves, washers, dryers, refrigerators, grills, bicycles, pipe, rims, heaters, aluminum siding, mowers, swings, freezers, hot water heaters, empty drums, fencing, etc. You must take refrigerators and air conditioners to the landfill, but our Convenience Sites are drop-off locations for the other materials.
+We accept all appliances with metal parts: stoves, washers, dryers, refrigerators, grills, bicycles, pipe, rims, heaters, aluminum siding, mowers, swings, freezers, hot water heaters, empty drums, fencing, etc. You must take refrigerators and air conditioners to the landfill, but our Convenience Sites are drop-off locations for the other materials.

 Cooking Oil - Recycle

-Bring your used cooking oil to any of the Convenience Sites.
-The used cooking oil can be disposed of in the green barrels at each location.
+Used cooking oil is recycled in the green barrels at each Convenience and Recycling location.
 Ask a Bamberg County LAD Site Attendant for assistance if you have trouble locating the container.